 - Account Custom Fields appear on both Individual Accounts and Organization Accounts.
 Account Custom Fields should be used for most custom fields because they are available in reports, they can be imported, and they are available for use on front-end web forms.
 You can manually add them to specific forms using the form configuration utility.

-- Individual Custom Fields appear on Individual Accounts and contacts only, and are available on front-end forms.
-Individual custom data cannot be imported.
+- Individual Custom Fields appear on Individual Accounts only, and are available on front-end forms and pages.

 In addition, several NeonCRM modules have their own custom fields.
 These custom fields apply only to the specified type of record.